RAKSHITHAV-git/javascript-calculator/README.md

 ## Contributions

-- Feel free to suggest any improvements by creating an issue.
+- Feel free to suggest any improvements by creating an issue."updated rak"

 - You can also work on an already open issue and pull request when finished, so I can review the changes and eventually merge them to the base branch.